 Brøgger (1921) described a large variety of magmatic and metasomatic rocks within the Fen Complex.
 These included alkaline silicate rocks, carbonatites and mixed silicate-carbonate rocks, all regarded by Brøgger as magmatic.
-He named the various rocks after local farms.
-He also recognized a strong alkali-metasomatism of the gneisses adjacent to the alkaline silicate rocks and some of the carbonatites, and he introduced the name "fenite" for such alkaline metasomatic rocks, and the tern "fenitization" for the process of their generation.
+He named the various rocks after local farms and recognized a strong alkali-metasomatism of the gneisses adjacent to the alkaline silicate rocks and some of the carbonatites.
+To describe such alkaline metasomatic rocks, he introduced the name "fenite" and the tern "fenitization" for the petrogenetic process.
 The magmatic rocks were formed by numerous magma pulses.
 The rough sequence of events was established by Brøgger, and later modified by Sæther (1957).
-The sequence of events is currently being further modified (Dahlgren in prep), and the main stages are as follows:
+The sequence of events is currently being further modified (Dahlgren in prep.), and the main stages are as follows:

-Intrusion of alkaline silicate magmas producing rocks consisting of various proportions of the major minerals, clinopyroxene (aegirine-augite to aegirine), nepheline and K-feldspar.
+1. Intrusion of alkaline silicate magmas producing rocks consisting of various proportions of the major minerals, clinopyroxene (aegirine-augite to aegirine), nepheline and K-feldspar.
 Rocks formed are melteigite, ijolite, urtite and nepheline syenite among others.
-Fluids that escaped from the magmas produced fenites characterized by aegirine and alkali amphiboles.
-Associated carbonatites were clinopyroxene-calcite carbonatites (by some workers termed "silicocarbonatites").
+Fluids that escaped from the magmas produced fenite characterized by aegirine and alkali amphiboles.
+Associated carbonatites were clinopyroxene-calcite carbonatites (also called "silicocarbonatites").

-- Intrusion of søvites (calcite carbonatites) and rauhaugites (dolomite carbonatites).
-The søvites typically contain apatite, phlogopite, amphibole, magnetite and pyrochlore.
+- 2. Intrusion of søvite (calcite carbonatites) and rauhaugite (dolomite carbonatites).
+The søvite typically contain apatite, phlogopite, amphibole, magnetite and pyrochlore.
 The dolomite carbonatites consist of a Fe-poor dolomite with a variable, but generally low apatite content.
 These dolomite carbonatites were termed rauhaugite type 1 by Sæther (1957). - 3.
 Formation of rauhaugite type 2 characterized by a dolomite richer in Fe than the type 1 rauhaugites (Sæther, 1957).
 This is an important distinction not made by Brøgger (1921), and as type 1 and 2 are quite different rocks the term "rauhaugite" should not be formally used.
 The rauhaugite type 2 has also been termed "ferrocarbonatite" (Andersen, 1986, Andersen, 1987), but this term also has drawbacks.
-The typical carbonate is, however, Fe-dolomite, and thus the term "Fe-dolomite carbonatites" is preferred (Dahlgren in prep).
+The typical carbonate is, however, Fe-dolomite, and thus the term "Fe-dolomite carbonaties" is preferred (Dahlgren in prep.).
 This term is used in this report, and it is within this unit the LHKB-1 and LHKB-2 cores were drilled. - 4.
 Intrusion of damtjernite, a group of mixed silicate-calcite rocks characterized by megacrysts of Ti-phlogopite (Brøgger, 1921, Sæther, 1957).
 This rock is typically strongly altered to chlorite-carbonate rocks within the Fen Complex, but most commonly their phlogopite megacrysts are still easy to recognize.
 At least some of the damtjernites are mantle-derived (Dahlgren, 1987, Dahlgren, 1994, Griffin, 1973). - 5.
 Generation of "red-rocks" (= rødbergite).
 This is a hydrothermal alteration, i.e. hematitization, product of older Fen-rocks (Andersen, 1984, Brøgger, 1921, Sæther, 1957).

-The geology of the Fen Complex is presently being re-mapped (2015-2019) and will be described and re-interpreted in more detail in subsequent reports and papers (Dahlgren in prep).
+The geology of the Fen Complex is presently being re-mapped (2015-2019) and will be described and re-interpreted in more detail in subsequent reports and papers (Dahlgren in prep.).